Knowledge Sources

 Website Links

-Website Links source types fetch public web content and turn each page into one or more documents.
-They support scheduled refresh: Never, Daily, Weekly, or Monthly.
+Website Links fetch public web content and turn each page into one or more documents.
+You can set them to re-check on a schedule: Never, Daily, Weekly, or Monthly.

 Use the bot’s Blocked URLs list to prevent specific pages or paths from being indexed.